cloudfour/pleasantest/README.md

 #### Option 1: Rendering using a client-side framework

-If your app is client-side rendered, that use case is supported too!
-You can use [`utils.runJS`](#pleasantestutilsrunjscode-string-promisevoid) to tell Pleasantest how to render your app:
+If your app is client-side rendered, you can use [`utils.runJS`](#pleasantestutilsrunjscode-string-promisevoid) to tell Pleasantest how to render your app:

 ```js
 import { withBrowser } from 'pleasantest';